foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.4 - 2017/12/?? =

+* Flowplayer 7 core for beta testers!

+= 6.3.12 - 2017/12/?? =

 * Iframe embedding - fix for scrollbars showing up
+* Iframe embedding - allowing native fullscreen for iOS as it's the way of getting fullscreen from iframe on it
+* Iframe embedding - WP Rocket Critical CSS fix
+* Lightbox - improving support for responsive images by adding data-colorbox-srcset on image anchors which lists all the bigger image sizes
 * Playlist - disregarding player dimensions when using horizontal playlist - to make sure they line up nicely
-* Flowplayer 7 core for beta testers!
+* Playlist - new style: Slider!
+* Playlist - removing Prev/Next arrows if it's not actually a playlist

 = 6.3.11 - 2017/11/20 =